-The Nature Conservancy’s vision for Africa is rooted in the people, who have not always been at the table during planning for a sustainable future.
+The Nature Conservancy’s vision for Africa is rooted in its people, who have not always been at the table during planning for a sustainable future.
 Our success depends on involving local communities.

-Our conservation approach everywhere we work — projects in Kenya, Tanzania, Zambia, Namibia, Gabon and the West Indian Ocean — focuses on helping local communities, governments and organizations conserve and enhance Africa's critical shared resources.
+Our conservation approach everywhere we work — projects in Kenya, Tanzania, Zambia, Namibia, Gabon, Seychelles, and to #SaveElephants — focuses on helping local communities, governments, and organizations conserve and enhance Africa's critical shared resources.

 Latest News & Features